 Field Museum of Natural History

-Last, but most certainly not least on the list of top 10 Chicago attractions is the Field Museum of Natural History.
+The Field Museum of Natural History is recognized for being one of the best natural history museums in the country.
 Founded back in 1893, this museum features both biological and anthropological collections.
 At this museum, you can find 20 million artifacts and specimens from all sorts of disciplines, including geology, zoology, anthropology, and botany.

 One of the biggest attractions at this museum is the display of Ancient Egypt, as well as Sue, an immense, complete tyrannosaurus rex skeleton.
 Plus, the museum features multiple rotating exhibits throughout the year to make frequent visits worth wild.